-HOW ARE THE SCHOOL'S RESOURCES ALLOCATED AND MATCHED TO CHILDREN'S SEN NEEDS?
+HOW ARE THE SCHOOL'S RESOURCES ALLOCATED AND MATCHED TO CHILDREN'S SEND NEEDS?

-• We ensure that all children who have Special Educational needs are met to the best of the school's ability with the funds available.
+• We ensure that all children who have Special Educational Needs are met to the best of the school's ability with the funds available.

-• We have a team of TAs who are funded from the SEN budget and deliver programmes designed to meet groups of children's needs.
+• We have a team of TAs who are funded from the SEND budget and deliver programmes designed to meet groups of children's needs.

-• The budget is allocated on a needs basis.
-The Children who have the most complex needs are given the most support often involving a TA.
+• The budget is allocated on a need led basis.
+The children who have the most complex needs are given the most support, often involving a TA.